dgilperez/dgilperez/README.md

 You may want to browse through my profile for open source contributions, to get a better picture:

 - I am the maintainer of some small ruby gems.
 I am glad to see [validates_zipcode](https://github.com/dgilperez/validates_zipcode) has being of use for many over the years.
-- Hey, some contributions made it to Rails core once! 🤗
+- Some made it to Rails core once! 🤗
 - Most of the code is private ntl.